vitagroupag/documentation/docs/EHRbase/02-openEHR-Introduction/04-Create-EHR.md

 ```

 :::warning
-Please note that in HIP CDR, you need to use ADT messages or the FHIR API to create a new patient.
+Please note that in HIP, you need to use ADT messages or the FHIR API to create a new patient.
 In this case, the EHR object will be automatically created in EHRbase.
 :::

 You will receive the following response result (assuming you are using the `Prefer: return=representation` header):